 The Arctic Ocean – The ocean around the North Pole is the smallest and shallowest ocean in the world, the Arctic Ocean.
 It is surrounded by the northern parts of Eurasia and North America.
 The Arctic Ocean and it’s marginal (the Chukchi, East Siberian, Laptev, Kara, Barents, White, Greenland, Beaufort, Bering and Norwegian seas) seas are changing as the Arctic exhibits a strong response to global change.

-Arctic Ocean may be the smallest of the Earth’s oceans having a little more than 1/6 of the area of the Indian Ocean, its area of 14.09 million square kilometers is five times larger than the largest sea, Mediterranean.
+The Arctic Ocean may be the smallest of the Earth’s oceans having a little more than 1/6 of the area of the Indian Ocean, its area of 14.09 million square kilometres is five times larger than the largest sea, the Mediterranean.

 The arctic is in a polar climate.
-Polar night, cold and stable conditions, and clear skies all characterize to winter.
-Its surface water temperature remain consistent near the freezing point of sea water.
-Although it consists salt water, its salinity is less than the other oceans.
+Polar night, cold and stable conditions, and clear skies all characterize winter.
+Its surface water temperature remains consistent near the freezing point of seawater.
+Although it consists of saltwater, its salinity is less than the other oceans.
 Freezing occurs only when the temperature reaches -1.8 °C.

 Animal and Plant Life

 The Arctic Ocean is home to whales, walruses, polar bears, and seals.
 The area having a fragile ecosystem has added to making these animals being endangered.
 There isn’t much plant life in this region but phytoplankton.
 These tiny marine plants are the start of most marine food chains.
 In summer, when the days are longer, they can photosynthesize for a long time each day and they reproduce quickly.
 On the opposite, they struggle to get enough sunlight to survive during winter.
 There are classes of algae and small animals that live within and underneath the sea ice.